BETA PHOTO: The west side of Pino Wall, Sandia Mountains, New ...

 - On the east side of the wall, Rap License and a Visa with double ropes.
 This descent can be done in three clean double-rope rappels.
 See License and a Visa.

 - Hike down the couloir on the west end of the wall.
 Start from the aspen stand in the broad saddle between Jawbone and the crest ridge as described in the approach for Pino Wall & Jawbone.
 The remainder of this section describes this all-boot approach.

 Continue by descending south down a steep gully or couloir.
 Tend a little towards the skier's right (west) side of the couloir, staying in rock fields to minimize stickery bushwhacking.
 It can be tricky to know and/or see where to tend back to the center of the coulier.
 The descent of the coulier ends when one is level with or (hopefully) at the top of a roughly 40 foot high cliff band.
 This narrow cliff band spans the center of the coulier and so is a barrier to further descent on foot down the very middle of the couloir.
 From the top center of the cliff band traverse east on 3rd class terrain and finally work down a large low-angle slot to the base of Pino Wall.

 For a good view of the west face of Pino Wall, bypass the cliff band on skier's right (west) side to a point approximately level with the bottom of the cliff band.
 Pino Wall route can be viewed from a large rounded rock ("viewing rock") surrounded by bushes.
 One can then return to the top of the cliff band.
 Alternately, one might be able to bushwhack down, across, and then back up to the east side of the couloir to the base of the wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Pino Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Pino Wall: